 An increase in household size can lead to overcrowding, which is prevalent in London’s PRS.
-We consider this in the third article in this series.
+We consider this in the second article in this series.

-Looking at where the shrinking in the social rented secor have occurred by borough [Figure 3], the more significant losses have been in boroughs with more to lose in the first place.
-The largest losses have been in the inner south east boroughs of Southwark and Lambeth – yet they remain the boroughs with the highest number of social-rented households.
+Looking at where the shrinking in the social rented sector has occurred by borough [Figure 4], the more significant losses have been in boroughs with more to lose in the first place.
+The largest losses have been in the inner south-east boroughs of Southwark and Lambeth – yet they remain the boroughs with the highest number of social-rented households.

 Overall, the geography of social renting has not shifted, with only modest losses and gains in social renting between 2001 and 2011.

 There have been more significant changes to owner occupation.
-Comparing levels of owner occupation in 2001 and 2011 [Figure 4], only five boroughs’ have had an increase in owner-occupying households: Tower Hamlets, Islington, Westminster, Lambeth and Wandsworth – all inner London boroughs with demographically mixed populations.
+Comparing levels of owner occupation in 2001 and 2011 [Figure 5], only five boroughs have had an increase in owner-occupying households: Tower Hamlets, Islington, Westminster, Lambeth and Wandsworth – all inner London boroughs with demographically mixed populations.

 The other 28 boroughs have experienced losses in the number of owner-occupying households, the most significant being in parts of outer London – Croydon, Enfield, Ealing, Brent and Merton.

-The main reason for this is likely to be lack of affordability, which we consider in the next article of this series.
+The main reason for this is likely to be lack of affordability, which we consider in the third article of this series.